top of page

 The church met in Lydia's house.

-26. There was a drought.
-There was no water and little food.
+22. There was no water and little food because of a drought.

-God told this prophet to go to a certain widow's home in Zarephath and ask for bread and water.
+Which prophet did God instruct to visit a widow's home in Zarephath and request bread and water?

 a.
 John the Baptist.